 The term “Chalk Paint” is actually trademarked by the company that created it, Annie Sloan.

-Thanks to these unique properties, chalk paint quickly gained popularity, becoming the go-to for anyone creating distressed furniture or shabby chic decor.
+Chalk paint quickly gained popularity, becoming the go-to for anyone creating distressed furniture or shabby chic decor.
 Today, other companies besides Annie Sloan sell similar products, but they’re branded as “chalk-like” or “chalky finish.”

 The Best Uses for Chalk Paint